Talking past the pandemic: Trump attempts to shift focus from deadly virus to jobs, law and order

 In an interview with CNN earlier this week, Fauci said he had not met with or spoken to the president in two weeks and said their contact had become much less frequent.
 Fauci said the last time he interacted with the president was on May 18, after Trump asked Fauci to provide medical context during a teleconference with governors, according to CNN.

-Trump has used his public appearances to push for the reopening of business and the relaxation of public health restrictions aimed at slowing the spread of the virus.
-He has also focused on other issues including border security, the policies of social media companies and unsubstantiated charges that former government officials spied on his campaign.
+Trump has used his public appearances to push for the reopening of businesses and the relaxation of public health restrictions aimed at slowing the spread of the virus.
+He also has focused on other issues, including border security, the policies of social media companies and unsubstantiated claims that former government officials spied on his campaign.

-Democrats, including presidential candidate and former vice president Joe Biden have criticized Trump’s coronavirus response as slow and unfocused.
+Democrats, including former vice president Joe Biden, the party’s presumptive presidential nominee, have criticized Trump’s coronavirus response as slow and unfocused.

-The White House defended Trump’s handling of the pandemic, saying the president was balancing the many duties of the office admirably.
+The White House defended Trump’s handling of the pandemic, saying he was balancing the many duties of the office admirably.

 “President Trump continues to lead the Nation through this unprecedented pandemic, including expedited vaccine development and responsibly reopening our economy, while also taking decisive action to restore law and order to our streets and ensure justice,” White House spokesman Judd Deere said in a statement.
 “Getting the Nation back to work, back to sporting events, back to churches, back to restaurants, and doing so safely and responsibly is the President’s shared goal with Governors and the private sector, but the cure cannot be worse than the disease.”

-But Trump’s messaging about moving on is at odds with public health experts who have warned the virus could continue to spread rapidly if Americans do not wear masks, practice social distancing and avoid large crowds.
+But Trump’s messaging is at odds with that of public health experts who have warned that the virus could continue to spread rapidly if Americans do not wear masks, practice social distancing and avoid large crowds.
 Trump’s public mentions of the coronavirus have declined by two-thirds since April, and only a few dozen of his several hundred tweets in recent weeks have been about the pandemic, according to Factba.se, a data analytics company.

-Robert Redfield, director of the Centers for Disease Control and Prevention, told a House panel Thursday that the virus continued to pose a threat to the country.
+Robert Redfield, director of the Centers for Disease Control and Prevention, told a House panel Thursday that the virus continues to pose a threat to the country.

-“We’re very concerned that our public health message isn’t resonating,” Redfield said, referring to guidance on wearing masks and keeping six feet apart as part of social distancing.
+“We’re very concerned that our public health message isn’t resonating,” he said, referring to guidance on wearing masks and keeping six feet apart as part of social distancing.

 The White House rejected an opportunity to reinforce that public health message during the Friday news conference, moving reporters’ chairs close together.
-Jonathan Karl, and ABC News reporter and White House Correspondents' Association president, said the decision to defy social distancing in the Rose Garden “needlessly put reporters’ health at risk.”
+Jonathan Karl, an ABC News reporter and president of the White House Correspondents’ Association, said the decision to defy social distancing in the Rose Garden “needlessly put reporters’ health at risk.”

-Deere, the White House spokesman, took responsibility for moving the chairs closer, saying “it looks better.”
+Deere, the White House spokesman, took responsibility for moving the chairs closer, saying, “It looks better.”

 Trump spoke favorably about the proximity of the reporters, pointing to it as a sign of progress.

-“Even you, I notice that you’re starting to get much closer together,” Trump told reporters Friday.
+“Even you, I notice that you’re starting to get much closer together,” he told reporters Friday.
 “Looks much better, I must say.
 Not all the way there yet but you’ll be there soon.”

-The president has said that he does not like the appearance of socially distant crowds, and has threatened to pull the Republican National Convention out of North Carolina because the state’s governor could not guarantee that the August event could take place without social distancing.
+The president has said that he does not like the appearance of socially distant crowds, and has threatened to pull the Republican National Convention out of North Carolina because the governor could not guarantee that the August event could take place without social distancing.

-In a phone call last week, Trump told North Carolina Gov. Roy Cooper (D) governor he would accept his party’s nomination in an arena filled with cheering supporters, coronavirus pandemic or not.
+In a phone call last week, Trump told Gov. Roy Cooper (D) that he would accept his party’s nomination in an arena filled with cheering supporters, coronavirus pandemic or not.

-“I don’t want to be sitting in a place that’s 50 percent empty,” Trump said, according to two people familiar with the call who requested anonymity to share its contents.
+“I don’t want to be sitting in a place that’s 50 percent empty,” Trump said, according to two people familiar with the call who spoke about it on the condition of anonymity.

-The president and some of his top political aides have downplayed the threat of another wave of infections in the fall that could be even more disastrous than what the nation has endured in recent months because coronavirus would coincide with the seasonal flu outbreak.
+The president and some of his top political aides have minimized the threat of another wave of infections in the fall that could be even more disastrous than what the nation has endured in recent months because it would coincide with the seasonal flu outbreak.
 Health officials, as well as some White House officials, however, mostly expect another wave and are taking steps at the agency level to prepare for such a possibility.

-Some White House aides, eager to move past the coronavirus crisis, have seen recent nationwide protests as a good opportunity for Trump to show he is a president of law and order, said one former senior administration official who still frequently works with the White House.
+Some White House aides, eager to move past the coronavirus crisis, have viewed recent nationwide protests as a good opportunity for Trump to show that he is a president of law and order, said a former senior administration official who still frequently works with the White House.

 “Showing he’s a law-and-order president is good for his base,” the official said.

 But some officials this week have worried that the mass demonstrations will create new outbreaks or upticks in cases, three people familiar with the discussions said.
-Birx and Fauci have confided to colleagues that they are fearful of a resurgence of cases in large cities with the protests without masks, according to two senior administration officials.
-One senior administration said they are monitoring the caseloads in places like Los Angeles and Washington D.C.
+Birx and Fauci have confided to colleagues that they fear a resurgence of cases in large cities with protests, said two senior administration officials.
+One senior administration official said they are monitoring the caseloads in cities such as Los Angeles and Washington, D.C.

-Beset by poor poll numbers just five months before facing voters, Trump has been dismissive of coronavirus in conversations with his political aides, according to senior administration officials.
-He has pushed to return to the campaign trail with packed rallies, even as most states continue to impose bans on massive social gatherings.
+Beset by low poll numbers just five months before facing voters in the November election, Trump has been dismissive of the coronavirus in conversations with his political aides, senior administration officials said.
+He has pushed to return to the campaign trail with packed rallies, even as most states continue to ban mass social gatherings.

-Vice President Pence, who led the coronavirus task force but said the outbreak would largely be over by Memorial Day, is looking to do more non-coronavirus travel and events in the coming weeks, according to a person familiar with the planning.
+Vice President Pence, who led the coronavirus task force and had said the outbreak would largely be over by Memorial Day, is looking to do more non-coronavirus travel and events in the coming weeks, said a person familiar with the planning.

-In recent days, Trump has held more meetings on his campaign, the economy, foreign policy and other topics than on coronavirus, according to aides.
-One administration official said Trump speaks to Pence multiple times a day, and receives briefings on the coronavirus response.
+In recent days, Trump has held more meetings about his campaign, the economy, foreign policy and other topics than about the coronavirus, aides said.
+One administration official said Trump speaks to Pence multiple times a day, and receives briefings about the pandemic response.

-Many Democrats have also begun to shift their focus to other topics.
-This week, Biden gave remarks on issues including racial inequality, police brutality and the economy — reflecting some of the topics that have dominated the news despite the pandemic’s continued toll.
+Many Democrats also have begun to focus on other topics.
+This week, Biden gave remarks about issues including racial inequality, police brutality and the economy — reflecting some of the subjects that have dominated the news despite the pandemic’s continued toll.

-Trump’s allies pointed out that some Democratic leaders that had previously called for social distancing have vocally supported mass protests in which people are staying in proximity to one another.
+Trump’s allies pointed out that some Democratic leaders who had previously called for social distancing have vocally supported mass protests in which people are staying close to one another.

-Trump and top White House aides are still eager for updates on progress toward a vaccine, recognizing that distribution of a vaccine is key to making the public feel safe in resuming normal activities.
+Trump and top White House aides are still eager for updates on progress toward a vaccine, recognizing that that is key to making the public feel safe about resuming normal activities.

-Even as the White House has turned its attention elsewhere and Trump insists it is safe to reopen, many states are experiencing upticks in cases or plateaus.
-But because there were dire warnings in March that health systems would be overrun and that largely did not happen, top Trump officials argue that their mitigation efforts have been effective and that hospitals now know how to handle a rise in cases, such as by opening up more bed space by canceling elective surgeries and procedures.
+Even as the White House has turned its attention elsewhere and Trump insists it is safe to reopen, many states are experiencing increases in cases or plateaus.
+But because there were dire warnings in March that health systems would be overrun and that largely did not happen, top Trump officials argue that their mitigation efforts have been effective and that hospitals now know how to handle a rise in cases, such as by opening up more beds by canceling elective surgeries and other procedures.

 One former senior administration official still in touch with the White House said Trump’s disengagement from the day-to-day coronavirus response may end up being a positive development.

-“It’s maybe for the better that Trump isn’t asking for briefings because you can let the departments and agencies do their jobs without all of the interference,” the official said.
+“It’s maybe for the better that Trump isn’t asking for briefings, because you can let the departments and agencies do their jobs without all of the interference,” the official said.
 “In this case, it may be for the better.”